Business valuation standard

+A comparison of global standards for NACVA, GACVA, IVSC, RICS, and CBV was published on 1 June 2023.

 In addition, each of the three major United States valuation societies—the American Society of Appraisers (ASA), American Institute of Certified Public Accountants (CPA/ABV), and the National Association of Certified Valuators and Analysts (NACVA)—has its own set of Business Valuation Guidelines, which it requires all of its accredited members to adhere to.
 The AICPA's standards are published as Statement on Standards for Valuation Services No.1 and the ASA's guidelines are published as the ASA Business Valuation Guidelines, which largely follow the USPAP Standard requirements.
 All AICPA members are required to follow SSVS1.
 Additionally, the majority of the State Accountancy Boards have adopted VS Section 100 for CPAs licensed in their state.

 Features

 All of the standards have the following in common: